Croatia 2025. Opel Leaps Onto The Podium, Big Gains For The Corsa And The Mokka

 EV Market Trend and Outlook

-Croatia’s EV segment keeps shrinking, down 22.7% up to September and falling behind EV trends.
+Croatia’s EV segment keeps shrinking, down by 14.8% in 2025 and struggling to follow EV trends.
 Still, the market could potentially expand in the future as consumer demand becomes less and less reliant on subsidies

 Medium-Term Market Trend